asliitturk/BankaApp/README.md

 ## Program.cs
 This is the Welcome screen.
-## you must choose language if you choose English you to continue English but Türkçe seçilirse Türkçe devam edilir.
+## you must choose language ,if you choose English you to continue English but Türkçe seçilirse Türkçe devam edilir. <<<<
 #### Login, Sign up, Employee Login, Admin Login,

 ## Public Property